ANSSI-FR/rust-guide/src/en/01_introduction.md

  to develop, compile and execute programs can expose certain features or configurations that, if misused, may lead to vulnerabilities.

-Thus, the object of this document is to compile hints and recommendations to stay in a safe zone for secure applications development while taking advantage of the range of possibilities the Rust language can offer.
+Thus, the objective of this document is to compile hints and recommendations to stay in a safe zone for secure applications development while taking advantage of the range of possibilities the Rust language can offer.